NANKIN The inner border of flatware decoration. The narrow border sometimes added below a wider border.

 ODD CUPS Earthenware, once fired, so the clay was dipped in glaze without going through the biscuit stage.
 (Transactions of B Ceram Soc.
 Vol 75 Page 36 1976).

 ODD MAN Occupation.
 Ovens Dept. More than a labourer.
 May set his mind to virtually anything.
 But he worked particularly in the ovens department.
-One of his jobs would have been daubing clay on the clammins of an oven.
+One of his jobs could have been daubing clay on the clammins of a bottle oven.

 ODD WORK usually carried out by an odd man.
 Labourer.
 Maybe for odd money!
 How odd.